 This type of mindful meditation practice can be explored in either a group setting, or in a dyad (in co-meditation with a facilitator).

-For more information on iRest, please visit the Integrative Restoration Institute (IRI) website below:
+For more information on iRest in NZ and worldwide, please visit the websites below: